 They had adopted a girl that they named Elia.
 I had met her once in Port Hueneme when they visited my grandfather.
-She left them after finding out she was adopted.
+After they passed away, we lost contact with her.
 No remaining cousins know where she is.
 Oscar died in the mid-1980s (?).
 Panchita and Alejandro were buried in Mexicali’s Cementerio Dos.
 Ruben and Charlie were also buried there.

 I hope to find her gravesite this November.
 I’d like to put more of an official close on a life that was full of maternal pain but full of steadfast resilience for her family.
 My grandfather admired her.
 He named his daughters after her and her daughter.
 As you can see, she anglicized her name as well.
 She became Frances Ruth Escalante Garcia.
 And even though she was just “child number seven,” she greatly influenced the Escalante family as its matriarch.